 Antibiotics and children

-The first three years of life are particularly important to a child's development, and doctors are very careful about prescribing antibiotics in young children.
-If an illness is mild, your doctor may recommend observation or non-antibiotic treatment.
-But there are times when antibiotics are the right treatment for infants, particularly in the case of high fever, moderate to severe ear pain or symptoms of pneumonia.
+Doctors are especially careful about using antibiotics in children under 3.
+There are times when antibiotics are the right treatment for infants, including if they have a high fever, moderate to severe ear pain or symptoms of pneumonia.

 Types of antibiotics